Akshaya2302/Daily-C-program/README.md

 my contribution 2 was a electricity bill.
 11th nov
 i was just confused about the type c conversion so today i just syudied it again and now i have cleared my doubts.Now i will practice more and more programs.
+I have guven a real world example for type c conversion where i have calculated the user's percentage.